We can see action movies having the villains shoot a car. But in reality, can a bullet puncture a tire?

 Here is the record of how you can get a flat tire.

 The speed of the vehicle also affects the rate of deflation.
 The tire can go flat faster if you drive fast.

-Though, the rate of speed has not much significant effect on the tire puncture.
+Though, the rate of speed doesn’t have much significant effect on tire puncture.

 3. Rotation Displacement